 Levels of Coverage

-- The Actual Cash Value- or sum-insured total.
-Like what I have explained earlier, it’s the maximum amount of money needed to rebuild your house the same as before.
+It is also called the sum-insured total.
+As explained earlier, it’s the maximum amount of money needed to rebuild your house, the same as before.
 Using the same material and with the same content.

-- Guaranteed or Extended Replacement Cost- it acts as inflation-buffer, this policy pays not just the amount you insure your house to be built as before, but even much.
-It means that when the rebuilding of your house is more than the amount you pay to insure the house, this feature will provide more than your policy limit.
+It acts as an inflation buffer.
+This policy pays not just the amount you insure your house to be built as before, but even more.
+It means that when your home is rebuilt, more than the amount you pay to insure the house, this feature will provide more than your policy limit.

 But of course, there is a ceiling.
 Usually, it’s just up to 25% higher than your policy limit.
 Some insurers offer an extended replacement but not all.
-However, experts advised that this policy must be included in your insurance if you are planning to stay in your house for a long time. - Replacement Cost- is the actual cash value of your house and its contents.
-This is to protect the homeowners for the deductions due to depreciation.
-By this, the homeowners will be able to rebuild or repair their house to its original value.
+However, experts advised that you must include this policy in your insurance if you plan to stay in your house for a long time.

 Deductibles